For nearly 67 years the city of Boston has been home to one of the most storied tournaments in college hockey: The Beanpot.

 Enticing fans of both college hockey and Boston sports alike, the Beanpot brings together a city and sports fan base like not many other games can.
 Here’s all your Beanpot hockey questions, answered.

 The Beanpot is an annual tournament contested between four of Boston’s men’s hockey programs: Boston College, Boston University, Harvard University and Northeastern.
 It’s the same four teams, every year, playing in two semifinal games with the winners advancing to compete for the title.

 When is it played?

 The first two Mondays in February.
-For 2019, the schedule is as follows:
+For 2019, the schedule and results were as follows:

 How did this all start?

 According to the Beanpot’s website, the first games were scheduled as filler games for the first two nights after Christmas in 1952, to help the Boston Arena (now Matthews Arena — the Beanpot’s original location) on off nights.